mkontani/nature-proxy/README.md

 ### Config setting

-We should define mappings for `phrase` and `IRkit request payload`.
+We should define mappings for `phrase` and `nature request payload`.

 Set `mappings.json` like below: